Fall of Mosul aided by Iraq's political distrust

 Collaborating with the Kurds, who run their own autonomous region and are in dispute with Maliki's government over oil revenues, would have seemed like a setback for him; he had purged military units of Kurds in the north since 2008 as he started to rebuild the central government.

-He considered the fledgling alliance between the Kurds and Nujaifis in welcoming Exxon Mobil to Nineveh Province to extract oil as a threat to a centralized state.
+He considered the fledgling alliance between the Kurds and Nujaifis in welcoming Exxon Mobil to Nineveh Province to extract oil as a threat to a centralised state.

-He also noted that the Nujaifis had spoken of creating an independent Sunni region and characterized it as a betrayal.
+He also noted that the Nujaifis had spoken of creating an independent Sunni region and characterised it as a betrayal.

 “It is so saddening that at the time our army faces these killers and criminals, it is being stabbed in the back by some politicians,” he said in April ahead of elections at the end of that month.